PorterGeo New Search GoBack Geology References

 Carajas continental setting

 Figure 1.
 The location of the Carajás IOCG Province and the IOCG sensu stricto and other iron oxide-alkali altered ore deposits within the tectonic framework of South America and West Africa.
 Those of the West African and Amazonian cratons are located towards the margin of Archaean nucleii of the Reguibat Shield (Guelb Moghrein) and the Xingu-Iricoumé block of the Central Amazonian Province of the Amazonian craton in Brazil (Carajás Mineral Province - Sossego, Salobo, Igarapé Bahia, Cristalino and a number of smaller deposits).
 Note the outline of the ~1.8 Ga large igneous province, a vast sheet of largely felsic volcanic rocks and comagmatic granitoids that may influence the second generation, but smaller deposits of the Carajás Mineral Province.
 The deposits of the Central Andean Belt in northern Chile and southern Perú, while hosted dominantly by Mesozoic (but also some Palaeozoic) rocks, overlie a thick basement composed largely of exotic terranes of Palaeo-, Meso and possibly Neoproterozoic metamorphics, specifically of the Arequipa (Perú) and Chilenia (Chile) terranes.
-These older basement blocks are only very locally exposed, being separated and overlain by Neoproterozoic to Tertiary ophiolites, sedimentary sequences and magmatic arcs.
+These older basement blocks are only very locally exposed, being separated and overlain by Neoproterozoic to Tertiary rocks that include ophiolites, sedimentary sequences and magmatic arcs.
 However, they influence the controlling structures (e.g., the northern Atacama Fault) and the chemical and physical nature of the crust through which ore related fluids are introduced and circulated, as well as the thickness of underlying subcrustal lithospheric mantle.
 Details plotted are largely after Cordani and Teixeira (2007), Chew et al. (2010); Ramos (2008); (2004), Petters (1986).

 This older basement is overlain by sequences of metavolcanosedimentary and metamorphosed bimodal basic and felsic (but dominantly basaltic) volcanic rocks, iron formations and clastic sedimentary rocks of the 2.76 to 2.73 Ga Itacaiúnas Supergroup, including the 4 to 6 km thick Grão Pará group that is host to the giant, volcanichosted, 2.7 Ga Carajás banded iron formation iron deposits.
 The Itacaiúnas Supergroup is composed of a number of such volcanic sequences, some of which are equivalents whereas there are several tens of m.y. difference in age between others.
 The volcanic rocks of the Itacaiúnas Supergroup have been variously interpreted to reflect a continental extensional basin environment, or calc-alkaline magmas typical of subduction zones, back-arc basins and continental arcs (see Xavier et al., 2010, for sources, details and discussion).
 However, trace element studies suggest crustal contamination of the volcanic rocks (Lobato et al., 2005a), and that they were deposited on attenuated continental crust (Zucchetti, 2007; Zucchetti et al., 2007) in a rift basin.
 The volcanism of the Itacaiúnas Supergroup is part of the major global Neoarchaean pulse of magmatism representing the most intense period of crustal growth in the geological record (Abbott and Isley, 2002).